 B&W’s Steam Blowing Procedure

 Steam blowing procedures for pipelines vary from facility to facility and are customized to meet your project’s specific needs.
-However, whether we’re performing steam blowing for a data center, an LNG terminal or a combined-cycle power plant, we follow these five steps to create and execute effective steam blowing programs.
+However, whether we’re performing steam blowing for a process facility, an LNG terminal or a combined-cycle power plant, we follow these five steps to create and execute effective steam blowing programs.

 Step 1: The planning stage is the most important one of all.
 During the design phase, B&W’s team of engineers will develop a detailed engineering package that includes all necessary procedures, drawings and checklists to ensure the smooth execution of your steam blowing program.
 Due to our large inventory of pneumatic target inserters and both wet and dry steam blowing silencers, our engineers can plan to shorten your project’s timeline by rotating our equipment from steam blow to steam blow.
 We can also incorporate AquaLazing into your steam blowing program to remove more mill scale from your piping systems and further compress your steam blowing timeline.